-Recently, for example, she asked the Tennessee state legislature to cancel plans to build a statue of her at the state Capitol in Nashville.
+In early 2021, Parton asked the Tennessee state legislature to cancel plans to build a statue of her at the state Capitol in Nashville.

 The country icon, 75, said that while she was “humbled and honored” that lawmakers wanted to celebrate her with a statue, she said she didn't feel comfortable being elevated in that way in the current climate.

 "Given all that is going on in the world, I don't think putting me on a pedestal is appropriate at this time,” she wrote on Twitter.